Skip to main content

 • An adult member of the household, or an authorized representative of the household, must participate in an interview to determine eligibility.

-This guide will explain all of the above concepts in detail.
+This guide will explain these concepts in detail.